-Caroline in the City is a travel blog devoted to escaping the “real world” of corporate grind for a life of travel.
+Caroline in the City is a travel blog devoted to seeing the world responsibly.
 Founded in March 2009, I used Caroline in the City to document my travels throughout my home in the American South as well as elsewhere in the world.
 Following a summer volunteering in Thailand and sailing in Croatia, I decided that I wanted to travel full time.
 In 2011, I left to spend the year on a working holiday visa in Australia.
 Since then I’ve been seeking ways to share with other “hopelessly lost” twenty-somethings how to travel full time and work on the road.

 Caroline in the City readers are discerning travelers on a budget.
 I seek out local experiences whenever possible.
 The readers of this blog are similarly minded, primarily from the US, the United Kingdom, Australia, Canada, and India, in their twenties and thirties.
 Some have even been motivated to go on working holidays of their own.

 - working holidays and working abroad